-And in all honesty, there are too many “so-so-plain-average” shows out there; very few had me hooked as “Messiah” did.
-So instead of watching the show while ironing my clothes for the next day, or meal prepping for the week, I was glued to the couch until I finished the 10 episodes in just two days.
-That’s why I got so excited when I got invited to an intimate reception Netflix organized with the cast and crew.
+And in all honesty, there are too many “so-so-plain-average” shows out there; very few had me hooked the way “Messiah” did.
+So, instead of watching the show while ironing my clothes for the next day, or meal prepping for the week, I was glued to the couch until I finished the 10 episodes in just two days.
+That’s why I got so excited when I was invited to an intimate reception Netflix organized with the cast and crew.

-The “Messiah” is a Netflix show that follows a CIA officer (Michelle Monaghan) investigating a man who is alarmingly attracting too much international attention and too many followers through some “miracles” and it’s her mission to uncover whether he is really a divine entity or just a really good con artist with a dangerous political agenda… And that’s what’s so engaging about the show.
-You can’t tell which one of the two options he is…
+The “Messiah” is a Netflix show that follows a CIA officer (Michelle Monaghan) investigating a man who is attracting too much international attention and too many followers through some “miracles,” and it’s her mission to uncover whether he is really a divine entity or just a really good con artist with a dangerous political agenda… and that’s what’s so engaging about the show.
+You can’t tell which one he is…

 How do you prepare for a role like this?

 “You have to do a lot of work on yourself first, meditate, be an observer of your mind and understand the forces of Light, Darkness and balance”.

 He tells me he grew up in Belgium and went to a Catholic school where he played Jesus in one of the school plays.
 A sign from God himself, if you ask me.

 We talk about spirituality and religion.
 Are they the same thing?

 “No, religion is a door that can get you to connect to a higher power.
 But it’s just that, a door.
 The connection itself, that’s spirituality”.